Three Wyoming Cowgirls earn all-Mountain West honors

 Weidemann, who was also named to the all-defensive team last season, spearheaded the league’s second-best scoring defense this season.
 The Cowgirls allowed just over 60 points per game.

-The senior from Omaha, Neb., held five of the MW’s top-12 scorers below their season-scoring averages in their matchups against UW this season.
+The senior from Omaha, Nebraska, held five of the MW’s top-12 scorers below their season-scoring averages in their matchups against UW this season.
+Weidemann averaged 10.2 points, 3.1 rebounds and 2.8 assists per game in MW play.

 People are also reading…